Francis Chagrin Awards

 Sound and Music has re-launched the Francis Chagrin Awards.
 Composers will now be able to apply for support to help meet costs associated with creating new work.

 "Sound and Music is committed to supporting the extraordinary range of practices that make up new music in the UK, and this new award aims to provide regular support towards the costs associated with the making of work.
 Whatever style you are working in, whatever background you are from, if you are struggling with the costs of composing a new work, I would urge you to consider an application.”

 Richard Whitelaw, Sound and Music’s Head of Programmes

-Applications for Francis Chagrin Awards will have three deadlines a year – in February, May, and November.
+Applications for Francis Chagrin Awards will have two deadlines in 2014-2015 – in July and January.

 - Applicants can apply for financial support towards clearly evidenced and itemised costs.
 The criteria specify that the composers must be: